huddy67/Morrill-Hudson-Portfolio/datamovement.md

 ## Final Board

-After all the above steps, this final board wa the result
+After all the above steps, this final board was the result

 ![](IMG_0009.jpeg)